FQYQC/ConTranPlan/index.md

-To facilitate the learning and evaluation of the concept- based visual planning task, we collect a large-scale RGB-D image sequence dataset named CCTP (Concept-based Causal Transition Planning) based on AI2-THOR simulator.
+To facilitate the learning and evaluation of the concept- based visual planning task, we collect a large-scale RGB-D image sequence dataset named *CCTP* (Concept-based Causal Transition Planning) based on AI2-THOR simulator.
-We exclude scene transitions in each task by design to focus more on concept and causal transition learning, i.e., each task is performed on a fixed workbench, although the workbenches and scenes vary from task to task.
+We exclude scene transitions in each task by design to focus more on concept and causal transition learning, *i.e.*, each task is performed on a fixed workbench, although the workbenches and scenes vary from task to task.
 The whole dataset consists of a concept learning dataset and a visual causal planning dataset.

+### Real-world Data Obtained from Intel Realsense

+We collected real-world data using the Intel RealSense D455 with the following procedure.
+Firstly, the RGB-D frames captured by RealSense D455 were clipped and resized to match the dimensions used by CCTP, with the depth channel further normalized to align with the AI2-THOR simulator.
+Then, target-object masks were manually annotated and provided.
+For real-world tests, we focused only on evaluating the model's ASAcc, thus requiring only the correct paths as ground truth.
+It is notable that noise is unavoidable throughout this process, which further demonstrates our framework's robustness in noisy environments.

 <!-- ### Visualization of the ambiguous actions in BioLab. -->